 - If the database is accidentally deleted from a node, use the fs2d daemon to replicate the database from another node in the pool. - If you want to be able to recreate the current configuration, use the build_cmgr_script script.
-You can then recreate this configuration by running the script generated. - If you want to retain a copy of the database and all node-specific information such as log configuration, resource definitions, and resource type definitions, use the cdbBackup and cdbRestore commands.
-If cdbBackup is not available, you should make the modifications before bringing resource groups online.
+You can then recreate this configuration by running the script generated. - If you want to retain a copy of the database and all node-specific information such as local logging, use the cdbBackup and cdbRestore commands.